-There are many different diseases and conditions that can cause the symptoms of dementia.
+There are many different diseases and conditions that can cause symptoms of dementia.
 Alzheimer’s disease is one of them.
-In fact it is the most common cause of dementia; experts say it is responsible for 50 – 80% of the dementia that we see.
+In fact, it is the most common cause of dementia; experts say it is responsible for 50 – 80% of dementia that we see.

 Dementia is not considered to be a normal part of aging, even though the chances for developing it increase as we age.
 By the time we reach the age of 85, 50% of us have dementia.
 Experts recommend that exercise is the single best thing you can do for your brain.
 Other lifestyle choices that may help ward off dementia include a healthy diet, getting plenty of mental stimulation from purposeful, pleasurable activities, quality sleep, successfully managing stress, trying new things, and maintaining social connections and interactions.

 Contact Orchards of Minnetonka

 If you have a question or are looking for a Senior Living option, our community is located near the shopping and entertainment district of Minnetonka.
 Call us at 763.417.1077 or visit our Contact page today for more information.